THE NEXT DYNAMIC LEADER IN INFORMATION SYSTEMS LOOKS LIKE

-Our MS Information Systems students come to us from a variety of backgrounds, mostly IT-related, and bring their expertise and work experience into classroom discussions.
-An evening or online program, we give you the flexibility to fit this degree into your life.
-With a mix of applied technical classes and practical managerial and project management coursework, you’ll graduate ready to lead technology strategy in any organization.
+MS Information Systems students come from a variety of backgrounds, mostly IT-related, and bring their expertise and work experience into classroom discussions.
+You have the flexibility you need to build your degree around your life with both in-person evening courses or an online format option.
+With a mix of applied technical classes and practical managerial and project management coursework, each class will take you one step closer to understanding how to harness the power of technology for business.
+By the end of the program, you’ll be ready to lead technology strategy in any organization.

 You’ll graduate with a strong grasp of technical concepts and how to effect change through technologies.
 Explore the following topics throughout the program:

 As a graduate of the program, international students can apply for Optional Practice Training (OPT) and stay in the US for an additional 24 months.